danfuzz/samizdat/samtoc/README.md

 `samtoc` implements the following compilation modes (ordered from simplest to most complicated):

-### `--mode=interp-text`

-The result of compilation is the original source text embedded in a string in the output.
-When run, the string is passed to the parser and then evaluated in a manner identical to how the file would have been procesed had it not been "compiled" at all.

 ### `--mode=interp-tree`

 The result of compilation is a tree of function calls which reproduces the